Swishhyy/SwishhyysCustomItem/Documentation/Item List.md

 ### Item List (with ids)

+SCP 500 Additions:
-- Adrenaline SCP 500 Pills (id = 101) // works similar to stims, but effect is more potent; however will damage the user
+- Adrenaline Pills (id = 101) // works similar to stims, but effect is more potent; however will damage the user
-- Expired SCP 500 Pills (id = 102) //grants random effect upon use
+- Expired Pills (id = 102) //grants random effect upon use
-- Suicide SCP 500 Pills (id = 103) // operates similar to pink candy with a 5% chance for you to survive
+- Suicide Pills (id = 103) // operates similar to pink candy with a 5% chance for you to survive
+Throwables:
+- Cluster Grenade (id = 104) // I feel like this one is self explanatory
+- Impact Grenade (id = 105) // Blows up upon landing on a surface